happyplaygrounds/erp-docs/pages/hiiq/hiiq_updating_quotes.md

 ### Helpful things to know

-Customer Name is a link to the Customer edit form.
+Customer Name is a link

 Input fields with arrows at the end pointing up and down are called "select boxes".
-You can click on the field and then scroll through the value selections.
+You can click on the field and then scroll through the selections.

 Dates default to today's date